 Find out the date of last activity.
 This would be the date you last paid on the account or when you first got a letter in the mail demanding payment for any debt because of your delinquency.

 Look at the table above and find it for your state.
-Subtract the current year from the year of the last activity on the credit account and compare the result to the time period your state allows a creditor to collect a debt.
+Subtract the current year from the year of the last activity on the credit account.
+Then, compare the result to the time period your state allows a creditor to collect a debt.

 If the number of years on the statute of limitations is smaller than the current year minus the year of last activity, you should be in the clear.